 FCEF is proud to award an average of $133,000 annually in scholarships around the nation.
 We have successfully maintained this annual average since 1983 and have awarded over $4 million.

-Except for the Donaldson D. Frizzell Scholarship, applications are not accepted from the public.
+Applications are not accepted from the public for FCEF’s scholarships.
 Instead, they are processed through First Command Financial Services Advisors’ matched-scholarship partnerships with organizations in their local community, through FCEF partnerships with local and national agencies, and through special scholarship programs with specific criteria administered by FCEF.
 Click on the name of each scholarship below to view its requirements.

 This scholarship is open to previous FCEF scholarship award winners who have joined the Scholarship Alumni Society.
 Click here to learn more.